 If you have a W2 employer who’s paying for a portion of your premiums, you can get the portion that you cover that comes directly out of your paycheck covered.
 Also if you own an S-corp, you’re technically considered self-employed in some way.
 Therefore, you can take the self-employed health insurance deduction on your schedule one.

 I don’t know how long the schedule one’s going to last.
 I hope not long.
 If you’re more than a 2% shareholder, you are allowed to take the medical insurance premiums on the S corporation, but you have to include them in W2 income, and they will be in adjustment to income.
-Your copays, your prescriptions, and so on are all going to run through the S-corp, but you can do the medical reimbursement plan for those types of expenses through the seat.
+Your copays, your prescriptions, and so on are all going to run through the S-corp, but you can do the medical reimbursement plan for those types of expenses through the C-corp.

 Let’s talk about a wellness plan.
 The corporation reimburses you for things like gym memberships, supplements, vitamins, and wellness-related expenses.